Turkey welfare concerns

-Turkeys reared in standard systems are often not given enough space or facilities to carry out all their natural behaviours properly, such as foraging or perching, or moving around freely.
+Turkeys reared in standard systems often aren't given enough space or facilities to carry out all their natural behaviours properly, such as foraging or perching, or moving around freely.

 - Foot pad lesions - caused by the birds standing or sitting on litter that may have high ammonia levels from a build-up of faeces

 Farmers can help avoid these problems by giving the turkeys more space per bird and providing environmental enrichment to allow them to move around, exercise and perform their normal behaviours.

 Beak trimming and lighting

 Turkeys may have their beaks trimmed if there's a risk of feather pecking, which can cause injuries and sometimes lead to cannibalism.
-This procedure reduces the risk of damage caused to other turkeys, but can be painful depending on the technique used.
+This procedure reduces the risk of the turkeys harming each other, but it can be painful depending on the technique used.

 Lighting may be kept at low levels to further reduce the risk of feather pecking.
 This can prevent the birds from performing many of their natural behaviours and reduce bird activity.

 Handling and transport